-This course provides students with an understanding of the concepts of planning, analysis, design, and implementation of modern information systems.
-Techniques used in this course are project tracking, structured analysis and design, prototyping, and techniques for incorporating human factors considerations.
-These project planning and design issues will be discussed both in terms of the traditional systems development life cycle and in terms of business process reengineering.
-Students will use both Computer Aided Software Engineering (CASE) tools, Business Process Reengineering (BPR) and Project Tracking (GANTT network diagrams, task tracking) tools in their project work.
+This course provides students with an understanding of the concepts of planning, analysis, design, and implementation of modern information systems and information architectures.
+Project planning and design issues will be discussed in terms of the traditional systems developmental life cycle, business object models, object oriented analysis and design, and process analysis.
+Students will use a variety of contemporary tools such as Unified Modeling Language (UML), Computer Aided Software Engineering (CASE), Business Process Management (BPM) and Project Management in their project work.
+Prerequisite: BUAD 713